-- (1) Specification must be made in good faith and within limits set by commercial reasonableness. - (2) If a specification materially affects the other party's performance but is not seasonably made, the other party: - (A) is excused for any resulting delay in its performance; and - (B) may perform, suspend performance, or treat the failure to specify as a breach of contract.
+(1) Specification must be made in good faith and within limits set by commercial reasonableness.

+(2) If a specification materially affects the other party's performance but is not seasonably made, the other party:

+(A) is excused for any resulting delay in its performance; and of a party that cannot be determined from the agreement or from other provisions of this [Act] requires the party to perform in a manner and in a time that is reasonable in light of the commercial circumstances existing at the time of agreement.

+(B) may perform, suspend performance, or treat the failure to specify as a breach of contract.

 SECTION 306.
 PERFORMANCE UNDER OPEN TERMS.
-A
+A performance obligation